bitst0rm-pub/Formatter/README.md

 > [!IMPORTANT]
 >
+> It is recommended to add an arbitrary char to your `uid` to prevent your plugin from being overwritten by future Formatter updates that may introduce new plugins with the same `uid`.<br />
+>
 > For plugins that rely on the following special local config dotfiles:<br />
 > `pyproject.toml`, `.pycodestyle`, `setup.cfg`, `tox.ini`, `.pep8`, `.editorconfig`<br />
 > you should use a `uid` matching the relevant section name, such as `[tool.autopep8]`.
 Otherwise, Formatter will not be able to identify and apply the correct local config dotfile.<br />